mwlon/pcodec/README.md

 <img src="./res/file_format.svg">

-Quantile-compressed files consist of a lightweight header (usually <1kB), then chunks containing metadata and numerical data, finished by a magic termination byte.
+Quantile-compressed files consist of a lightweight header, then chunks containing metadata and numerical data, finished by a magic termination byte.